 The hate came after I offered a quote to a reporter in a story about extended breastfeeding.

-(Truth: people who behave like this don’t bother to fact check.
+Truth: people who behave like this don’t bother to fact check.
 They rarely want to be confused by the facts when their minds are made up.
-The dumb masses are like that.)

 That kind of thing runs off of me like a duck’s back, but it can be quite upsetting when you’re new to blogging or don’t have a thick skin.

-For 3 years, I had a woman follow me around on various blogs I owned or places where I was guest blogging, leaving nasty, hateful, spiteful, personal (anonymous!) comments.
-I finally tracked down who it was, turns out it was a woman I had met very briefly offline.
-It bothered me when it was happening, but now?
+For 3 years, a woman followed me around on various blogs I owned or places where I was guest blogging, leaving nasty, hateful, spiteful, personal (anonymous) comments.
+I finally tracked her down.
+She was a woman I had met very briefly offline.
+It bothered me at the time, but now?

 I could also have named that headline, “blogging is addictive”.
 It’s true, isn’t it?

-I think for many of us, blogging fills a need.
-A need to express ourselves.
-A need to write.
-A need for connection.
-A need for validation.
-Even when we’re primarily blogging for income, these other things are part of why we choose blogging instead of something else.
+Even when we’re primarily blogging for income, these other things are part of why we choose blogging instead of some other way to make money.

 Occasionally I see a blogger announce she’s quitting because she was spending too much time at the computer.
-She feels stressed about it, and the blogging becomes an issue between her and her husband.
+She’s stressed about it, and the blogging becomes an issue between her and her husband.

 First, I would bet my left kidney that if she were earning income with that blog, her husband would have had no problem with it.
 That’s kind of the way men are.
 Straightforward.
 I would bet if he saw a direct benefit from the blog to him and the family (meaning, money), he would have been more supportive.